matryer/xbar/README.md

     echo "Six"

   * Only One, Two and Three will appear in the top bar
-  * Clicking the plugin menu item will show all lines
+  * Clicking the plugin menu item will show the remaining items in the dropdown

 #### Multi-line plugin with links and colors